Skip to main content

 How to create a worksheet on Toddle as an educator?

 As an educator, you can seamlessly use the Worksheet feature of Toddle to create assignments for your students.
 This tool offers flexibility to create both objective and subjective (extended response) questions and students can attempt these assignments directly on Toddle.
-You can use advanced features like browser-focus mode, lockdown application, timed tests, and an on-screen calculator and seamlessly evaluate students’ responses while taking advantage of the automatic grading option of worksheets.
+You can use advanced features like browser-focus mode, lockdown application, timed tests, and an on-screen calculator and seamlessly evaluate students’ response while taking advantage of the automatic grading option of worksheets.
 Read this article to learn more.

 This article will cover: